cramjaco/Chesapeake_Mainstem_2019_Fractions_Analysis/ScratchNotebooks/PerMMtoPerMicron.md

 I need to update the text in two places.

-For reasons I don't understand, some of these plots loo
+For reasons I don't understand, the order of the plots are now wrong.
+I had to go in and manually reorder factors.
+Also, in the new verison a few more POC/Mass points somehow appeared.
+I'm not sure why.